void

 © VÚA

 Already in Toulavé house (1971) and Kniha o Švejkovi (1982) Radko Pytlík concluded that the inspiration for the first stories about The Good Soldier Švejk probably came from his friends, more specifically Josef Mach.
-The literary historian also adds that Mach refuted the claim by Menger that Hašek enrolled in Trento in 1906.
+The literary historian also adds that Mach refuted the claim by Václav Menger that Hašek enrolled in Trento in 1906.
 Wife Jarmila also wrote that Hašek was called up four times but was never passed fit for service.
 Emil Artur Longen even notes that Hašek in February 1915 told his friends that he was never drafted until now (Jaroslav Hašek, 1928, page 158).
+Ladislav Hájek stated explicitly that Hašek never served in the army in peacetime and that first five stories about Švejk were based on what he had heard about military life.

 As mentioned above several units from the Czech lands were located in Trento from 1895 onwards (or earlier) so Hašek may, apart from Mach, have had many friends who served here and could have provided him with material for his stories.
 As a theme for future research it would be to ascertain whether Alois Hatina and Jaromír Jirásek ever served here, and when.
 That could provide an insight into the background of the rumours about Hašek and Mussolini, stories that linger on even today.